ghc/ghc/docs/users_guide/ghci.rst

 source and everything it depends on is unchanged since the last compilation.

-Note the ``-dynamic`` flag to GHC: GHCi uses dynamically-linked object code (if you are on a platform that supports it), and so in order to use compiled code with GHCi it must be compiled for dynamic linking.
+Note the :ghc-flag:`-dynamic` flag to GHC: GHCi uses dynamically-linked object code (if you are on a platform that supports it), and so in order to use compiled code with GHCi it must be compiled for dynamic linking.